Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-premium-storage-blobs-private-link/README.md

 ### Front Door Premium

-- Front Door profile, endpoint, custom domain, origin group, origin, and route to direct traffic to the Azure Storage blob container.
+- Front Door profile, endpoint, custom domain, origin group, origin, route to direct traffic to the Azure Storage blob container, and security policy to link the endpoint to the WAF policy.
   - This sample must be deployed using the premium Front Door SKU, since this is required for Private Link integration.
+- Front Door web application firewall (WAF) policy, which uses the default managed rule set.

 ## Deployment steps